PeculiarVentures/2key-ratchet/README.md

 The term “Double Ratchet” comes from how the protocol makes sure each message gets a new key: their [Diffie-Hellman keys are “ratcheted”](https://github.com/PeculiarVentures/2key-ratchet/blob/master/src/classes/asym_ratchet.ts) by each new message exchange; and so are the send/receive chains (the [“symmetric-key ratchet”](https://github.com/PeculiarVentures/2key-ratchet/blob/master/src/classes/sym_ratchet.ts)).

 There are a few [differences](https://github.com/PeculiarVentures/2key-ratchet/blob/master/DIFFERENCES.md) between the original specifciations and `2key-ratchet`, the most significant being, as it’s name suggests, it uses [two keys](https://github.com/PeculiarVentures/2key-ratchet/blob/3538a1481b4249830549e1c1d251fb6a7a7512ec/src/classes/data/identity.ts#L18-L19), one for authentication and another for key exchange.
+The other big one is that secp256r1 is used instead of curve25519 because browsers do not yet support this curve nativly.

 See the [ARCHITECTURE](https://github.com/PeculiarVentures/2key-ratchet/blob/master/ARCHITECTURE.md) file to better understand the library structure.